pandey331/ReactByAkshaySainy/Assignme_7/README.md

 **<h1>What is Monolith architecture?<h1>**

-<h6>A monolith architecture is a entire application consisting of all the services inside of it.
-E.g an application which has a UI backend database into a single code base.</h6>
+A monolith architecture is a entire application consisting of all the services inside of it.
+E.g an application which has a UI backend database into a single code base.

 **<h1>What is the difference between Monolith and Microservice?</h1>**

 **Monolith	Microservice**

-<h6>Every service is inside the application	Services are scattered
-Single code base	Code base is divided into separated applications Hard to maintain	Easy to maintain
+Every service is inside the application	Services are scattered Single code base	Code base is divided into separated applications Hard to maintain	Easy to maintain
-Deployment takes more time	Deployment is easy <h6>
+Deployment takes more time	Deployment is easy

 **<h1>Why do we need a useEffect Hook?</h1>**

-<h6>useEffect is a Hook provided by react .
+useEffect is a Hook provided by react .
 This hook is responsible for maintaining the state of the application when anything that triggers this hook changes.
 The useEffect hook conatins two arguments a callback functin and a dependency array. eg.   useEffect(() => {}, [])

 The () => {} in the function is called a callback function and [] is called a dependency array.
 If anyhting that we pass inside the [] changes the callback function is triggered and changes the state of the application.

-Note: If we do not pass empty dependency array then the useEffect hook only runs when the UI is rendered for the first time. </h6>
+Note: If we do not pass empty dependency array then the useEffect hook only runs when the UI is rendered for the first time.

 **<h1>What is Optional Chaining?</h1>**

-<h6>Optional chaning is good way of accessing the object keys, it prevents the application from being crashed if the key that we are trying to access is not present.
-If the key is not present then instead of a key error, it returns undefined. </h6>
+Optional chaning is good way of accessing the object keys, it prevents the application from being crashed if the key that we are trying to access is not present.
+If the key is not present then instead of a key error, it returns undefined.

 **<h1>What is Shimmer UI?</h1>**

-<h6>Shimmer UI is a great way for loading the applications.
-Instead of showing a loading circle we can design a shimmer UI for our application that is good for user experience. </h6>
+Shimmer UI is a great way for loading the applications.
+Instead of showing a loading circle we can design a shimmer UI for our application that is good for user experience.

 **<h1>What is the difference between JS expression and JS statement**</h1>